OpenFolf/project-report-vuepress/docs/technical-overview/README.md

 ### GraphQL

-The main drawback with choosing a NoSQL database schema over SQL is that querying the data can be more complex and have less performance.
+The main drawback with choosing a _NoSQL_ database schema over _SQL_ is that querying the data can be more complex and have less performance.
 In order to simplify querying of the database and optimize query performance we decided to use _GraphQL_.

-_GraphQL_ is a query language and a server-side runtime for executing queries on API’s.
+_GraphQL_ is a query language and a server-side runtime for executing queries on _API’s_.
 Queries are executed by using a type system which is defined for your desired data. _GraphQL_ offers three types of requests, mutations for mutating the data, queries for querying the data and subscriptions for subscribing through a websocket connection to any changes in the database.
 Enabling real time representation of changes in the database. _GraphQL_ is not tied to any specific database and all queries go through a single endpoint.
 This offers the ability of switching or combining data sources without having to make changes in the front-end.

 ### AWS AppSync